The Spartans head to Niagara to open the 2015 season.

-Spartans will open the season on Aug.
-22.
+Spartans begin the regular season Aug.
+21.

 The Michigan State women's soccer team wrapped up the regular season on Friday afternoon with a senior day tribute for lone senior Kelsey Mullen.